JMessore16/reading-notes/Programming-with-JS.md

   return number * number;

 }

 In the example above `function` is set to define the square of (number), number will be input by the user or within the code to get an output or `return` of number * number which would define the square of the inout number.

+## Control Flow
+**Control Flow** is the order in which the computer executes statements in a script.

+An example of control flow would be an if/else, if something happens then execute so and so or else execute something else.

+if (field==empty) {

+    promptUser();

+} else {

+    submitForm();

+}

+In the above example the script calls to see if the user of the site has filled in a form, if empty the user will be prompted to submit the form.
+A very simple script and a perfect example of if/else.